MicrosoftDocs/cloud-adoption-framework/docs/scenarios/data-management/best-practices/data-lake-zones.md

 # Data lake zones and containers

 It's important to plan the structure of your data before you land it into a data lake.
 This planning then allows security, partitioning, and processing to be used effectively.
-The [three data lakes](./data-lake-overview.md#the-three-data-lakes) outlines a starting point for data management and analytics scenario.
+The [three data lakes](./data-lake-overview.md#the-three-data-lakes) outlines a starting point for cloud-scale analytics.

 ## Overview